wballard/starphleet/_harp/public/index.md

   * make continuous deployment the default
   * provides drainstop, restart, failover, and rollback as built ins
-  * be like unix: files, scripts, environment variables -- and spare folks from the learning curve of yet another tool
+  * be like unix: files, scripts, environment variables -- and spare folks from the learning curve of yet another system tool
-* Dependencies suck up time
   * platform package managers, `npm`, `gem`, `apt` beat learning a new package/script system, and there is a ton of resource available
   * Heroku Buildpacks already exist for most platforms, use them